-As of 32 months after receiving AVR-RD-01, the first patient's plasma and leukocyte AGA enzyme activity levels continued to be above the range for males with classical Fabry disease.
-Based on the level of endogenously produced enzyme activity, at the 18-month follow-up visit for this patient, the investigator team for the trial made a clinical decision to discontinue the bi-weekly ERT and the patient remains off ERT as of 32 months post-treatment with AVR-RD-01.
-Additionally, the third and fourth patients in this clinical trial discontinued ERT one month prior to receiving AVR-RD-01 and voluntarily elected not to resume ERT.
-These patients remain off ERT as of 15 and 12 months post-treatment with AVR-RD-01, respectively.
+As of 42 months after receiving AVR-RD-01, the first patient's plasma and leukocyte AGA enzyme activity levels continued to be above the range for males with classical Fabry disease.
+Based on the level of endogenously produced enzyme activity, at the 18-month follow-up visit for this patient, the investigator team for the trial made a clinical decision to discontinue the bi-weekly ERT and the patient remains off ERT as of 42 months post-treatment with AVR-RD-01.
+Additionally, the third and fourth patients in this clinical trial discontinued ERT and both remain off ERT as of 24 months post-treatment with AVR-RD-01.
 The second and fifth patients have elected to continue receiving concurrent ERT.
-Plasma and leukocyte AGA enzyme activity levels in all five patients remained above the range for males with classical Fabry disease, defined as less than 1 nmol/hr/ml, as of 32 months, 24 months, 15 months, 12 months and six months after treatment, respectively.
+Plasma and leukocyte AGA enzyme activity levels in all five patients remained above the range for males with classical Fabry disease, defined as less than 1 nmol/hr/ml, as of 42 months, 36 months, 24 months, 24 months and 18 months after treatment, respectively.
 We believe these results, particularly from the patients in the trial with longer-term AGA data points reported, support the potential of AVR-RD-01 to drive functional enzyme production for long durations.